Financial Reporting Orders

 Commencement of the provisions and questions of retroactivity

-33. The order is silent as is the act as to whether a Financial Reporting Order can be made in respect of an offence and/or a conviction occurring before 1 April 2006.
-Therefore the courts will have to interpret the Act to decide the question.
+The order is silent (as is the Act) as to whether a Financial Reporting Order can be made in respect of an offence and/or a conviction occurring before 1 April 2006.

-34. However, the provisions have a retroactive effect as the order is essentially a preventative measure rather than punitive, aimed at dissuading an individual from re-offending.
+However, the provisions have a retrospective effect as the order is essentially a preventative measure rather than punitive, aimed at dissuading an individual from re-offending.
 The aspects pointing towards a penalty (criminal court, trigger conviction, liability to penalty for breach) do not outweigh the preventative nature.

-35. Having regard to the public interest in preventing crime and the safeguard that an order may only be made if the risk of re-offending is sufficiently high to justify an order, it is submitted that an FRO is not a penalty - it is not a punishment.
+Having regard to the public interest in preventing crime and the safeguard that an order may only be made if the risk of re-offending is sufficiently high to justify an order, it may be submitted that an FRO is not a penalty - it is not a punishment.

-36. As such, it does not breach Article 7 of the European Convention which forbids retroactive penalties.
+As such, it does not breach Article 7 of the European Convention which forbids retrospective penalties.

 "We have no hesitation in saying that a financial reporting order is not a penalty for the purposes of that Article; it is a preventative measure intended to enable the courts to keep control over those in respect of whom there is the risk that they may indulge in criminal activity.
 Accordingly, there is no question of a bar on retrospective application of the provisions of section 76(1)."